 Usually, the cheapest time to visit Hawaii is outside of these months.
-Refer below to see when is the most affordable month to fly to Honolulu, according to Skyscanner:

 Here is a list that provides the average cost for a round trip ticket to Honolulu International Airport (HNL).
 Remember these are average prices, and subject to change.

 - New York to Honolulu: 515 – 770 USD